shiffman/shiffman.net/teaching/a2z/week1/index.md

 <a name ="js101"></a>
 ## JavaScript 101

-(This is just a list of what I'll be covering in class, write-up coming soon).
+(This is just a list of what I'll be covering in class, hope to have write-up at some point).
 * File setup, using `<script>`
 * Variables and data types
     * Numbers
     * Strings